Is Malaga Expensive? A Guide to Prices in Malaga

 For those who want to use Málaga as a base for some day trips, you are going to need to budget for some higher transportation costs.
 The easiest way to explore the surrounding area is by hire car, however, this is going to be the most expensive, as well.

 You can get great deals on rental cars if you book in advance.
-Expect a basic car rental to start at around €20 per day.
+Expect a basic car rental to start at around €20 per day, noting that a manual transmission is generally cheaper than an automatic.
 This is not accounting for other costs, like petrol and parking.

 Bus and train fares can vary, as well, depending on where you want to visit.